ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

 1. Pull the image from Docker Hub
     - Type `make pull` in the command line
-    - Alteratively, you can type `docker pull ianwood314/iss-data-query:1.1` in the command line (which is the same command executed by `make pull`)
+    - Alternatively, you can type `docker pull ianwood314/iss-data-query:1.1` in the command line (which is the same command executed by `make pull`)
 2. Run the image
     - Type `make run` in the command line
     - Alternatively, type `docker run --name "iss-query-data" -d -p 5038:5000 ianwood314/iss-data-query:1.1` (again, the same command executed by `make run`)